 The Choctaw live within a species and habitat rich area of Mississippi.
-The forest is an oak-pine-hickory (Quercus L. [Fagaceae]-Pinus L. [Pinaceae]-Carya Nutt.
-[Juglandaceae]) association with a diverse subcanopy of several other species of oak, gum (Liquidambar styraciflua L. [Hammelidaceae]), and tall shrubs.
+The forest is an oak-pinehickory association with a diverse sub-canopy of several other species of oak, gum (Liquidambar .ctyraxeflua L. [Hammelidaceae]), and tall shrubs.
 Herb cover may reach 20% in forests that have been burned.
-In moist locations, switch cane (Arundinaria gigantea ssp. tecta (Walt) McClure [Poaceae]) may form dense cane-
+In moist locations, switch cane may form dense canebrakes.
+Species richness is also evident in the many types of wetlands common in this area.